Certified Professional Course Anthrozoology

+Each module covers a salient theme in practice and research on human-animal interactions.
 If you are new to Anthrozoology, or you need to complement your understanding and abilities in this field, these modules are suited for you.

-- Introduction to Anthrozoology
+- Introduction to Animal Assisted Interventions

-- Anthrozoology in Practice
+- Animal Assisted Interventions in Practice

-- Animal assisted Education
+- Animal Assisted Education

 We suggest that anyone wanting to establish a career in AAI has a strong foundation in disciplines such as (but not limited to): animal welfare, animal behaviour, veterinary science, health care (physical and psychological) and social care,and then goes on to continuing, specialist education in AAI.